RichMorin/PA_all/PA_toml/Areas/Content/Overviews/Perkify_/Perkify_FAQ/S_Distributions.md

 in order to handle a range of use cases and user preferences.
 For example:

-- The Perkify_Small distribution will mostly add a11y-related packages.
+- The Perkify_S (Small) distribution will mostly add a11y-related packages.
   It should download rather quickly (about as fast as Ubuntu).

-- The Perkify_Medium distribution will add packages of general utility and interest.
+- The Perkify_M (Medium) distribution will add packages of general utility and interest.
-  It will take somewhat longer to download.
+  It will be a few GB in size and take somewhat longer to download.

-- The Perkify_Large distribution will add every plausible package.
+- The Perkify_L (Large) distribution will add every plausible package.
-  It will take a *lot* longer to download.
+  It will be 10+ GB in size and take a *lot* longer to download.

-- The Perkify_Work distribution will add packages we're currently working on.
+- The Perkify_W (Work In Progress) distribution will add packages we're currently working on.
   Its size (and download time) will thus be somewhat variable.

 #### What distribution types are available?